ph0lcidae/auth0-exercise/README.md

 If you'd like to run a single test case:
 `npm run test -- -t "get a nonexistent id"` or replace with the test descriptor you'd like to run.
 Note that this will run all the tests with such a description regardless of the file.

+# TODOs and Improvements

+Given more time, I'd refactor these to reduce duplication.
+As it is, I wanted to err on the side of making the test cases for each suite clear; in a day-to-day environment I would write them a bit more concisely.
+I'd also like to review them for JavaScript best practices, though I imagine that would come out in a code review.

+Jenkins hooks are not given here, though Jest integrates with Jenkins via the `jest-junit` package (not included here) and a few config files.
+It would be pretty easy to modify for CI.